FLEETCOR Technologies (NYSE:FLT) Updates Q3 2021 Earnings Guidance

-FLEETCOR Technologies (NYSE:FLT) updated its third quarter 2021 earnings guidance on Wednesday.
+FLEETCOR Technologies (NYSE:FLT) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $3.350-$3.550 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.330.
 The company issued revenue guidance of -.FLEETCOR Technologies also updated its FY 2021 guidance to $12.800-$13.000 EPS.

-A number of analysts have recently issued reports on the stock.
-Morgan Stanley lifted their price objective on shares of FLEETCOR Technologies from $275.00 to $285.00 and gave the company an equal weight rating in a report on Thursday. boosted their target price on shares of FLEETCOR Technologies from $310.00 to $335.00 in a report on Friday, May 7th.
-Credit Suisse Group boosted their target price on shares of FLEETCOR Technologies from $270.00 to $275.00 and gave the stock a neutral rating in a report on Friday.
-Wells Fargo & Company boosted their target price on shares of FLEETCOR Technologies from $290.00 to $320.00 and gave the stock an overweight rating in a report on Thursday, May 6th.
-Finally, Citigroup boosted their target price on shares of FLEETCOR Technologies from $310.00 to $335.00 in a report on Friday, May 7th.
-Three equities research analysts have rated the stock with a hold rating and ten have given a buy rating to the company.
-The stock currently has an average rating of Buy and an average target price of $314.64.

 About FLEETCOR Technologies